nakicome/app-router-starter/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Log

+naki@MacBook-Air app-router-starter % npx create-next-app@latest --typescript
+Need to install the following packages: create-next-app@15.3.4
+Ok to proceed? (y)

+✔ What is your project named? … .
+✔ Would you like to use ESLint? … No / Yes
+✔ Would you like to use Tailwind CSS? … No / Yes
+✔ Would you like your code inside a `src/` directory? … No / Yes ✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to use Turbopack for `next dev`? … No / Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No / Yes ✔ What import alias would you like configured? … @/* Creating a new Next.js app in /Users/naki/IdeaProjects/app-router-starter.

+Using npm.

+Initializing project with template: app-tw

+Installing dependencies:
+- react
+- react-dom
+- next

+Installing devDependencies:
+- typescript
+- @types/node
+- @types/react
+- @types/react-dom
+- @tailwindcss/postcss
+- tailwindcss
+- eslint
+- eslint-config-next
+- @eslint/eslintrc

+added 341 packages, and audited 342 packages in 19s

+137 packages are looking for funding run `npm fund` for details

+found 0 vulnerabilities
+Initialized a git repository.

+Success!
+Created app-router-starter at /Users/naki/IdeaProjects/app-router-starter